jhy12/inpainting-transformer/README.md

 # inpainting-transformer
-This is unofficial implementation of Inpainting Transformer for Anomaly Detection(Intra)
+This is unofficial implementation of Inpainting Transformer for Anomaly Detection